Tiago1257/Tiago1257/README.md

-dumbo, lua addict, brazil guy. also known as 1257Plays
+dumb-o, lua addict, brazil guy. also known as 1257Plays